dkean/Sikuli12.11/README.md

 - Region: added methods to make it functinally compatible with AWT Rectangle and added more methods to create new Regions easily based on existing Regions and Locations
 - click() and similar, click the lastMatch()
+- convenience version of highlight() using last match
+- a new option, to always highlight() a match
 - revise the observe API (Jython callbacks in Java possible with Jython 2.5.3)
-- short version of FindFailed message in Jython
+- short version of FindFailed message in Jython and better error messages